Ohio Valley Hospital: History

 The hospital was founded in the 1890s as McKees Rocks General Hospital by Dr. Samuel McCune Black, who owned it for a few years before transferring it to a public association in 1902.

 A Miss Annabell McAnulty was the first nurse to graduate from the nursing program in 1904.

 The hospital officially became known as Ohio Valley General Hospital in 1906, when it was located in Norwood, a neighborhood of Stowe Township, Pennsylvania.
 It moved to its present location in Kennedy Township in 1949.

 In 1930, the Sisters of the Holy Family of Nazareth, took over management of the hospital, keeping it a non-sectarian, community hospital.

 Ohio Valley Hospital moved to its current location, the former Heckel farm in Kennedy Township, in 1949.
 Its School of Nursing expanded there in 1959, and its School of Radiography formed in 1963.

 The hospital's Medical Office Building opened in 1988.
 Its campus expanded to include a Wound Care Center, Pain Treatment Center, and senior living facilities in 2000.

 In 2014, the hospital rebranded to become Ohio Valley Hospital, adding a modern look to its community image.

 Ohio Valley Hospital is also an owner of Northwest EMS Ambulance Service.

 As of 2019, Ohio Valley Hospital is now a subsidiary of Heritage Valley Health System.
 On October 11, 2019, Heritage Valley Health System formally announced that Ohio Valley Hospital is now called Heritage Valley Kennedy as part of the hospital's integration into the health system.

+Closure

+On April 11th, 2025, it was announced that the hospital would be shut down, with the exception of the Medical Office Building.
+Main services such as ER, Inpatient Behavioral Health, Outpatient Surgery and Rehabilitation would be transferred to neighboring Heritage Valley locations.
+The School of Nursing is also affected by this closure.

+The hospital is set to close June 30th, 2025.